Food Allergy Form

 What are allergies?

-Allergies are what happens when a person becomes exposed to an allergen.
-Allergens are what trigger reactions from a person’s immune system.
+Allergies occur when a person is exposed to an allergen, which triggers reactions in the immune system.
 These triggers vary from person to person.
-Some people have allergic reactions when exposed to animal fur.
-Some have allergic reactions to pollen, mold, dust, taking specific medications, and getting bit or stung by an insect.
-In the case of this guide, we’ll be focusing on allergic reactions caused by food.
+Some people have allergic reactions when exposed to animal fur, pollen, mold, dust, taking specific medications, or getting bit or stung by an insect.

-When people are exposed to allergens, their immune system will begin to create Immunoglobulin E, an antibody that triggers the body to release allergen-fighting chemicals like histamine.
-It’s when these chemicals are produced that people start experiencing allergy symptoms.
+When people are exposed to allergens, their immune systems create Immunoglobulin E (IgE), an antibody that triggers the body to release allergen-fighting chemicals like histamine.
+When these chemicals are produced, people start experiencing mild allergy symptoms like stuffy or runny noses, teary and itchy eyes, eczema or hives on the skin, and itchy throats.

-For severe cases, people will not only have symptoms from mild cases, but they might also feel nauseated, start vomiting, have diarrhea, start wheezing and coughing, and have shortness of breath.
+In severe cases, in addition to mild allergy symptoms, they might also feel nauseated, start vomiting, have diarrhea, start wheezing and coughing, and have shortness of breath.
 The worst that can happen is anaphylaxis, a life-threatening state characterized by blood pressure dropping to abnormally low levels, difficulty breathing, and loss of consciousness.
+An anaphylaxis emergency plan and a printable Allergy Action Plan PDF are useful during these times or even before.

 How do Food Allergy Forms work?